MIKE BEGG

 This is the step brands skip, and it kills them.

 TikTok Shop creator affiliates typically earn 15-20% commission on every sale.
 You're also paying TikTok's referral fee (currently 2-8% depending on category).
 Add those together and you're looking at 18-28% of revenue off the top before you've paid for product, fulfillment, or anything else.
+If you want the full fee breakdown by category before you run this math, see TikTok Shop fees in 2026.

 Run the numbers before you recruit a single creator: